michaelthatsit/mod/README.md

 2. Cyanoacrylate (superglue) works nice for magnets.

-3. If you experience buttons sticking, try loosening the screws.
+3. If you experience buttons sticking, try loosening the screws or removing the sensor cover.

+4. If you experience bad tracking, you may want to print and install spacers.

 ## 57-68 mm ball (or 50-60 mm with spacers installed)